List of Outnumbered episodes: Series 3 (2010)

 The third series started on 8 April 2010 at 9:30pm – 10:00pm on BBC One.
 Series 3 introduces Pete's mother Sandra, who has a gambling problem, in the first two episodes.
 Another new recurring character throughout the series is Kelly (Anna Skellern), a young woman who lives nearby on whom Jake has a crush.
 Auntie Angela also returns for one episode.
 Granddad, Barbara and Jo all fail to make reappearances, and the same can be said for recurring character Jane (who has previously appeared in one episode of each series and the Christmas special), however, she was mentioned obliquely in episode 2 when Jake says "Jane" is on the phone, and has to tell Pete "not annoying Jane" before he would take the call.
 This series averaged 4.99 million viewers.
 The series finale aired on 20 May 2010.

 A recurring concept throughout the series is the family planning to move house, although this came to nothing, as in Series 4 they are still living in the same house.

-No episode was broadcast on 29 April 2010 due to the Prime Ministerial Debate on BBC1.
+Episode 4 was broadcast on 6 May 2010.
+It was delayed by a week due to the 2010 Prime Ministerial Debate on BBC1.